Brianzchen/frogger-game/README.md

 The star will will only spawn on the top row but has a low chance of spawning, when spawned it will not disappear until collected by the player

 Points and high scores are recorded on the users localStorage of their browser.
-A global high score is also recorded on a server provided by Facebook's Parse.com
+A global high score is also recorded on a server provided by Google's Firebase

 ## Point system